mmarchuk81/Simple_books_order_Postman_collection_json/README.md

 Filtering array responses

-Dynamic variables (bookId, orderId, accessToken) - I use environment variables to test in stage and QA and global variables for all environments.
+Dynamic variables (bookId, orderId, accessToken) - I use environment variables to test in staging and QA environment and global variables for both.

 Randomized input ({{$randomFullName}})